Lilith: In American media

 Lilith: A Dramatic Poem is a four-act medieval fantasy verse drama written in blank verse by American poet and playwright George Sterling, first published in 1919.
 Influential critic H. L. Mencken said of Sterling: "I think his dramatic poem Lilith was the greatest thing he ever wrote."
 The New York Times declared Lilith "the finest thing in poetic drama yet done in America and one of the finest poetic dramas yet written in English."
 Author Theodore Dreiser said: "It rings richer in thought than any American dramatic poem with which I am familiar."
 Poet Clark Ashton Smith wrote: "Lilith is certainly the best dramatic poem in English since the days of Swinburne and Browning. ...
 The lyrics interspersed throughout the drama are as beautiful as any by the Elizabethans."

-In the role playing game series Vampire the Masquerade, Lilith plays a major part in the mythology within the games.
+German-American poet Elsa von Freytag-Loringhoven's 1919 poem King Adam, originally published in The Little Review in May 1919, "gives voice to the biblical character of Lilith ... as she celebrates the sex act in sensuous detail".

 Lilith is a 1961 novel by J. R. Salamanca that tells the story of a man, Vincent, who is seduced by a schizophrenic woman named Lilith.
 It explores themes of love, obsession, and blurred lines between fantasy and reality.
 A feature film of the same name written by Robert Rossen and starring Jean Seberg and Warren Beatty was released in 1964.

+In the role playing game series Vampire the Masquerade, Lilith plays a major part in the mythology within the games.

+2018's Chilling Adventures of Sabrina television series features a version of Madam Satan that is portrayed as, and revealed to be, Lilith.

 In the 2019 adult animated series Hazbin Hotel, Lilith is depicted as the wife of Lucifer and the queen of Hell.
 Charlie, the protagonist of the series, is Lilith's daughter.
 According to The Washington Times, Hazbin Hotel subverts traditional narratives of Lucifer and Lilith by presenting their betrayal of God as heroic and noble.

-In the Diablo series of video games, Lilith is depicted as the daughter of Mephisto and the creator of the games world alongside her lover, the angel Inarius.
+In the Diablo series of video games, Lilith is depicted as the daughter of Mephisto and the creator of the game's world alongside her lover, the angel Inarius.
 Lilith serves as the main antagonist in Diablo IV.